raspberrypilearning/solar-system-simulator/en/step_3.md

     )
 --- /code ---

 **Tip:** You created your dictionary with one line for each key:value pair.
-You can do the same with function parameters, to make the code easier to read.
+You can do the same when passing values to a function, to make your code easier to read.

 --- /task ---

 --- task ---

-Add a call to your `draw_planets()` in the `draw()` function, so the planets get redrawn in every frame.
+Add a call to your `draw_planets()` in the `draw()` function.

 --- code ---
 ---
 language: python
 filename: main.py — draw_planets()
 line_numbers: true
-line_number_start:
+line_number_start: 63
-line_highlights: 10-12
+line_highlights: 69
 ---
 def draw():
   # Put code to run every frame here